unitejs/engine/assets/README.md

 ### platform-electron-package
 This task will gather all the necessary components of the application and create a folder in the top level packaged directory named ${version}/electron.
-This folder will then be used to create a set of platform/architecture electron packages in folders named ${version}/electon_${platform}_${architecture} and a corresponding zip file in the paakcgbed root folder.
+This folder will then be used to create a set of platform/architecture electron packages in folders named ${version}/electron_${platform}_${architecture} and a corresponding zip file in the packaged root folder.
 For configuring options for this task see the [Platforms](#platforms) section.

 ## <a name="themeassets"></a>Theme Assets

 During the app generation 3 files will have been created, if you change any of them then you should run the task again.

-* assetsSrc/theme/logo-tile.svg
+* assetsSource/theme/logo-tile.svg
-* assetsSrc/theme/logo-transparent.svg
+* assetsSource/theme/logo-transparent.svg
-* assetsSrc/theme/unite-theme.json
+* assetsSource/theme/unite-theme.json

 The logo-tile.svg image should have a design that works well on a tile, e.g. a white icon with transparent background (the background color can be specified as part of the unite-theme.json configuration).